Q: Is Lobby Days a required part of the SOCW 512: SOCIAL WELFARE POLICY AND POLICY PRACTICE class?

 Q: I heard other schools offset costs by helping to pay for things like registration or transportation.
 Can APU do that?

-Other schools are able to do this by folding in the costs of Lobby Days into tuition or via a required lab fee with a class.
+A: Other schools are able to do this by folding in the costs of Lobby Days into tuition or requiring lab fee with a class.
 We have decided not to do this because we are not making Lobby Days a required event.
 Students are welcome to initiate their own fundraising events, creating a GoFundMe page to send to friends and family, or to plan on some extra part-time work over the Christmas break to help pay for the event.
-Our department will provide a coordinated APU t-shirt to every student who registers by the early deadline.